-(a) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written);

-(b) Currently and for the previous 5 years: all business and employment positions held, ownership interests in those businesses, business addresses, and drivers license numbers;

-(c) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under subsection (d) below;

-(d) Currently and for five (5) previous years: all residence addresses;

-(e) Current business and residence telephone numbers;

-(f) A description of any existing and previous business relationship with Indian tribes, including ownership interests in those businesses;

-(g) A description of any existing and previous business relationships within the gaming industry, including ownership interests in those businesses;

-(h) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted;

-(i) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any;

-(j) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) for ten (10 previous years, the name and address of the court involved and the date and disposition;
+- (a) Full name, other names used (oral or written), Social Security number(s), birth date, place of birth, citizenship, gender, and all languages (spoken or written); - (b) Currently and for the previous five (5) years: all business and employment positions held, ownership interests in those businesses, business addresses, and driver's license numbers; - (c) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under subsection (d) below; - (d) Currently and for five (5) previous years: all residence addresses; - (e) Current business and personal telephone numbers; - (f) A description of any existing and previous business relationship with Indian tribes, including ownership interests in those businesses; - (g) A description of any existing and previous business relationships within the gaming industry, including ownership interests in those businesses; - (h) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (i) For each felony for which there is an ongoing prosecution or a conviction: the charge, the name and address of the court involved, the date, and the disposition; - (j) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) for ten (10) previous years: the charge, the name and address of the court involved, the date, and the disposition; - (k) For each criminal charge (excluding minor traffic

-(k) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, for all previous years until the year the applicant reached the age of eighteen (18), the criminal charge, the name and address of the court involved and the date and disposition;

-(1) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted;

-(m) A photograph;

-(n) Any other information the Agency or Council deems relevant; and
+- charges), whether or not there is a conviction, if such criminal charge is within ten (10) years of the date of the application and is not otherwise listed: the criminal charge, the name and address of the court involved, and the date and disposition; - (1) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (m) A current photograph; - (n) Any other information the Agency or Business Council deems relevant; and - (o) Fingerprints.

-(o) Fingerprints.

-SECTION 605 - Rules regarding background investigations.
+Section 605 - Rules regarding Background Investigations.

-(a) Confidentiality of third party sources.
-The Tribe, the Agency, and all affiliated agents and employees shall keep confidential the identity of each person interviewed in the course of a background investigation.

-(b) Retention of records.
-The Agency shall maintain and retain applications for employment and reports (if any) of background investigations for at least 3 years from the date made or date of termination of employment, whichever is later.
-Such records shall be made available to the Council or Commission on request.

-(c) Content of investigation report.
-Background investigations must be of sufficient quality to enable the Agency to make a determination under section 604.
+- (a) Confidentiality of Third-Party Sources.
+The Tribe, the Agency, and all affiliated agents and employees shall keep confidential the identity of each person interviewed in the course of a background investigation. - (b) Retention of Records.
+The Agency shall maintain and retain applications for employment and reports, if any, of background investigations for at least three (3) years from the date made or date of termination of employment, whichever is later.
+Such records shall be made available to the Business Council or Commission on request. - (c) Content of Investigation Report.
+Background investigations must be of sufficient quality to enable the Agency to make a determination under Section 604.
 All relevant information submitted by the applicant should be verified by written or oral communication and noted in the report.
 The investigation must include a thorough inquiry into the applicant's prior activities, criminal record, if any, and reputation, habits and associations.
 It must also include interviews with a sufficient number of knowledgeable people such as former employers, personal references, and others referred to in order to provide a basis for the Tribe to make a finding concerning the eligibility for employment in a gaming operation.
 The disposition of all potential problem areas noted and disqualifying information obtained must be thoroughly documented.
 An investigative report shall include: